ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 Since Ansible 2.0, it is a requirement that all new AWS modules are written to use boto3.

-Prior to 2.0, modules may of been written in boto or boto3.
+Prior to 2.0, modules may have been written in boto or boto3.
 The effort to port all modules to boto3 has begun.

 ## Bug fixing